chen-7890/Anime-Recommender/README.md

 ##### Credits

-The dataset was taken from Kaggle by user Syahrual Apriansyah: https://www.kaggle.com/datasets/syahrulapriansyah2/mymal_anime-2025
+The dataset was taken from Kaggle by user Syahrual Apriansyah: https://www.kaggle.com/datasets/syahrulapriansyah2/mymal_anime-2025.
+The file was too large to be uploaded to GitHub.